cisco/cisco-network-puppet-module/README.md

 Authentication scheme.
 Valid value is 'md5'.

 ##### `key`
 Authentication key number.
-Valid value is a string.
+Valid value is a string, which needs to be in range 1-65535.

 ##### `mode`
 Authentication mode.
 Valid values are '0' and '7'.

 ##### `password`
 Authentication password.
-Valid value is a string.
+Valid value is a string with a maximum length of 15.

 --
 ### Type: ntp_config